bniehoff/lennard-jonesium/src/design.md

 as the volume of the simulation grows, the time needed to perform the force calculation need only scale as *O(V)* rather than *O(V^2)*, provided we can choose an appropriate way of storing our particles such that it is easy to pick out the ones up to a distance *R* away.

+### Data structures

+There are a variety of data structures useful for *spatial indexing* which are intended to make it simpler to answer questions like "Find all the objects within a distance *R* from a given point".
+However, in our case, we will take advantage of the fact that *R* is known in advance and is fixed throughout the calculation.

+We will divide the simulation volume into a number of cubical *Cells* of side length *R*.
+Then, for any particle in a given Cell, we know that all the particles within a distance *R* must be in that Cell or one of its 26 neighbors (adjacent along any faces or diagonals).
+This means that to calculate the force on a given particle, we must only iterate over the particles in 27 Cells, rather than in the whole volume.

+Since a particle has a sphere of influence of radius *R* and we must iterate over all the particles distributed (presumed uniformly) in a cubical volume of side length *3R*, this means that still, only around 16% (the ratio of the volume of a sphere of radius *R* to that of a cube of side *3R*) of the particles iterated over are relevant for the calculation.
+So, this could definitely be improved.
+However, the number of particles in a Cell is not too many (we know from prior experience that it will be around 10 to 20), so it is probably not worth subdividing space in a more sophisticated way unless it can be done cheaply enough to be faster than ~100 extra iterations per query.